nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

 Now prepare the Docker image that you will deploy on Verrazzano.

-We are creating a Docker image, which we will upload to Oracle Cloud Container Registry belongs to your OCI.
+We are creating a Docker image, which you will upload to Oracle Cloud Container Registry belongs to your OCI account.
 To do so you need to create image name which reflects your registry coordinates.
 You need the following information:

 * Tenancy Namespace
 * End point for the Region